rohan2017/BMP388_DEV_I2C/README.md

 ---
 ### __Interrupts__

-The BMP388 barometer has an INT output pin that allows measurements to be interrupt driven instead of polling, both in NORMAL and FORCED modes of operation.
+The BMP388 barometer has an INT output pin that enables measurements to be interrupt driven instead of using polling.
+Interrupts function in both in NORMAL and FORCED modes of operation.

-Interrupts are enabled by calling the enable interrupt function with or without parameters.
+Interrupts are configured by calling the enable interrupt function with or without parameters.
 The parameters specify whether the INT pin output drive is: PUSH_PULL or OPEN_DRAIN, the signal is: ACTIVE_LOW or ACTIVE_HIGH and interrupt itself is: UNLATCHED or LATCHED.
 UNLATCHED automatically clears the interrupt signal after 2.5ms, while LATCHED remains active until the data is read.

 The default settigs are PUSH_PULL, ACTIVE_HIGH and UNLATCHED:

 ```
 bmp388.enableInterrupt(PUSH_PULL, ACTIVE_HIGH, UNLATCHED);		// Enable interrupts with default settings
 ```
-Alternatively these settings are used if the enable interrupt function is called without any parameters:
+Alternatively, these settings are used if the enable interrupt function is called without any parameters:

 ```
 bmp388.enableInterrupt();		// Enable interrupts with default settings